MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Currently, Copilot for Sales is compatible with Dynamics 365 Sales and Salesforce Sales Cloud.

+> [!NOTE]
+> Salesforce Sales Cloud is a trademark of Salesforce, Inc.

 ### What privileges are required to use Copilot for Sales?

 Copilot for Sales applies your organization's existing CRM access controls and user permissions.
 More information: [Privileges required to use Copilot for Sales](install-viva-sales.md#privileges-required-to-use-copilot-for-sales).